Medical Assistant Certificate Training

 320 hours 12 weeks 3 days per week

-Practice both your clinical and administrative skills while working under the supervision of the office managers and program instructors.
+For the Externship portion, you will practice both your clinical and administrative skills while working under the supervision of the office managers and program instructors.
 While on externship, you will have the opportunity to work with other medical assistants to gain experience taking vital signs, maintaining examination areas, taking patient histories, preparing patients for procedures, assisting physicians with examinations, collecting and processing specimens, performing routine diagnostic tests, administering medications, and performing venipunctures, scheduling and canceling patient appointments, completing health insurance forms, recording charges, and filing to meet CCMA certification requirements.

 160 hours 4 weeks 40 hours per week

-Ask about apprenticeships and employer-based tuition assistance!
+**Ask about apprencticeships and employer-based tuition assistance!

 For more information, and to apply, contact Donna Smith, CCMA, Program Coordinator